Bayesian Elicitation: Omitted Proofs

 Naturally, the payoffs of the game may be such that for some vector of pure strategies, there exists no signal that is incentive compatible.
-Note also that because this is the commitment problem, incentive compatibility is independent of the prior $\mu_{0}$.
-Next define set $F$ as the set of all pairs of signals and strategy vectors that are incentive compatible, with element $f \coloneqq (\pi, s)$.
+Define set $F$ as the set of all pairs of signals and strategy vectors that are incentive compatible, with element $f \coloneqq (\pi, s)$.
 For any $f \in F$, we have